All articles

 When a Google Forms poll fits (and when it doesn't)

-• One-off team votes (lunch venue, meeting day, project priority)
+• You need a one-off team vote (lunch venue, meeting day, project priority)

-• Public quick polls embedded on a blog or social post
+• You want a public quick-poll embedded on a blog or social post

-• Classroom or workshop in-session voting (TAMU's in-class polling guide is a good model)
+• You're running classroom or workshop in-session voting (TAMU's in-class polling guide is a good model)

-• Event RSVP with a single preference question
+• You need event RSVP with a single preference question

-• You need real-time results displayed back to voters (use Slack polls, Mentimeter, or Slido)
+• You need real-time results displayed to voters (use Slack polls, Mentimeter, or Slido)

 • You need true anonymity with deduplication (Google requires sign-in to limit one response per person)